 - Has filed with the Massachusetts Secretary of the Commonwealth's Office or its municipality.

 - Has obtained all necessary licenses required by the state for its operation.

 - Possesses the requisite insurance for its vehicles and personnel.

 - Is in compliance with all state and federal laws.

 - If the Certification Investigator determines the desk audit is complete the Certification Investigator will then either conduct either a telephone interview or a site visit with the applicant firm at a mutually convenient time to conduct a site visit (as needed).
 Whenever possible, the Certification Investigator will schedule its visits so as to reduce travel costs and time out of the office.
 The Certification Investigator will complete a Site Visit Questionnaire that will be included in the file.

 - Based on a telephone interview (or site visit) and a file review, the Certification Investigator then prepares a written recommendation to either certify or deny the firm.

 - The Executive Director or Legal Counsel will notify the applicant of the SDO's decision in writing as soon as is administratively feasible.

 - No one within the SDO is allowed to provide verbal notice of a certification decision.
-This allows the certification specialists to focus on cases in front of them rather than becoming bogged down with status calls.
+This allows the certification Investigator to focus on cases in front of them rather than becoming bogged down with status calls.